 I will not even remotely consider that you do the odd things that these so-called online "writers" tell you to do because I have better things to write about than filling web space with asinine statements.
 Anyway, as you should know, if you want to truly exercise, get off the damn computer and go do it!
 But there are a few simple things that work quite well, if you're stuck at the seat for an extended amount of time.

 Have a dumbbell near your computer station, desk, whatever.
-Personally, I have a 40lb. dumbbell on standby for high reps, at all times, while using my computer in case I get frustrated or angry, for example.
+Personally, I have a fairly hefty dumbbell on standby for high reps, at all times, while using my computer in case I get frustrated or angry, for example.
 Anyway, with the dumbbell or dumbbells, you can do curls and overhead presses, while listening to music or in between web searches.
 A dumbbell is versatile, and you can throw in some arm raises for your deltoids, as well.
 Also, have a nice pair of hand grippers nearby.
 I recommend the "Captains of Crush Hand Grippers," but choose whatever you desire.
 Those two things alone (dumbbells & hand grips), are about the best you can do at your desk.
 Anything else, you are either going to have to bring heavy gym equipment to your station, look like a fool while trying to "do the twist" at your seat - like other people often recommend (ha-ha!), or you're simply going to have to just cut your monitor off and go workout, take up an outdoor hobby, and whatnot, dear geeks.

 I hope you get the point that I'm actually trying to make here...